Pearle’s Perspective #07: LL Bean

 I pulled out my old L.L.
 Bean Field Coat the other day for a hike.
 I don’t know what inspired the decision.
 I haven’t worn it in 30+ years.
 It spoke to me from the back of my closet, like an old friend aching to be acknowledged.

 In college, I never needed a purse.
 The coat’s pockets held everything I might need.
 I remember being able to put a can of beer in each pocket as I trekked across campus to a frat party.
-I wore that coat to the sticky wine cooler coated floors of Peggy’s bar far more often than I did to my Economics class.
+I wore that coat to the sticky wine cooler-coated floors of Peggy’s bar far more often than I did to my Economics class.
+I wore that coat when I declared my major and fell in love for the first time.

 …to the fall of communism in East Germany in 1989.